Climate and Average Weather Year Round in Loreto Mexico

 The muggier period of the year lasts for 5.0 months, from June 1 to November 3, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
 The month with the most muggy days in Loreto is August, with 30.1 days that are muggy or worse.

 The month with the fewest muggy days in Loreto is February, with 0.3 days that are muggy or worse.

 Humidity Comfort Levels in Loreto

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Loreto experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.4 months, from November 12 to April 24, with average wind speeds of more than 7.9 miles per hour.
-The windiest day of the year is December 13, with an average hourly wind speed of 9.3 miles per hour.
+The windiest month of the year in Loreto is December, with an average hourly wind speed of 9.1 miles per hour.

 The calmer time of year lasts for 6.6 months, from April 24 to November 12.
-The calmest day of the year is August 7, with an average hourly wind speed of 6.5 miles per hour.
+The calmest month of the year in Loreto is August, with an average hourly wind speed of 6.6 miles per hour.

 The predominant average hourly wind direction in Loreto varies throughout the year.